 And so, you know, about two years before, we were asked by Washington to send some of my staff down to be trained for an emergency.
 I sent 78 of my top staff down there to be trained.
 And so I put them all together at the Eagle Room at City Hall and said, “What’s our plan?
 You’ve all been trained.”
 And I think we cleared about 1,400 hospital beds in a matter of hours.

-You cleared the hospital, fearing …
+You cleared out the hospital beds, fearing …

 We didn’t know where they were going — it could be the Federal Reserve Bank — who knows where they were going.
 Nobody knew, the president of the United States didn’t know.
 So I wanted to make sure that we were prepared if something happened.
 We had to go to like John Hancock tower, Prudential tower and those places, clearing out the top floors.
 My wife, matter of fact, worked in John Hancock tower and she had to leave her office because of the threat of something happening.